 In November of 2016, City staff, elected officials, regional bike and pedestrian advocacy groups, local business owners, and University representatives met with the Street Plans Collaborative to learn about Tactical Urbanism and identify possible pilot project locations in Fayetteville.
 Workshop participants identified the Spring Street corridor as a good candidate due to community interest in increasing bike and pedestrian access from the Razorback Regional Greenway to Downtown Fayetteville.
 The Workshop report is available here.

 In February of 2017, City staff, local businesses, and community volunteers worked together to build a temporary, mini-roundabout at the intersection of Spring Street and School Avenue.
 The roundabout was removed in late March of 2017.
-More information on the design, installation, data findings, and conclusions from the pilot project can be found here.
+View more information on the design, installation, data findings, and conclusions from the pilot project.

 Tactical Urbanism around the World